Getting a Mortgage With a Criminal Conviction

 Which lenders will consider your application?

-Every lender will have their own policies when it comes to considering your mortgage application, but your broker will have access to all of this information and will be able to research the best lenders for you based on your personal circumstances.
+Every lender will have its own policies regarding your mortgage application, but your broker will have access to all of this information and will be able to research the best lenders for you based on your personal circumstances.

-Many of the high street banks and building societies including Halifax, Natwest, Nationwide and Barclays are open to applications in principle but will consider them very much on a case-by-case basis rather than having a one-size-fits-all all policy.
+Many of the high street banks and building societies, including Halifax, Natwest, Nationwide, and Barclays, are open to applications in principle but will consider them on a case-by-case basis rather than having a one-size-fits-all policy.

-Most will decline an application if the conviction relates to financial fraud, but it really will vary depending on the nature of the crime and how long ago it happened.
-Other factors such as your income and how much deposit you’re able to offer to mitigate some of the perceived risk can also play a part.
+Most will decline an application if the conviction relates to financial fraud, but the decision will vary depending on the nature of the crime and how long ago it happened.
+Other factors, such as your income and how much deposit you’re able to offer to mitigate some of the perceived risk, can also play a part.

 Getting insurance with a criminal conviction

-Looking for insurance with a criminal conviction works in much the same way as a mortgage in that you do not have to disclose spent convictions but are legally obliged to tell your insurer about any unspent convictions if they ask you.
-If you don’t declare your unspent convictions then not only are you acting illegally, but you won’t be covered by the insurance and if you’re found out it could further impact your future premiums.
+Looking for insurance with a criminal conviction works much the same way as a mortgage in that you do not have to disclose spent convictions.
+Still, you are legally obliged to tell your insurer about any unspent convictions if they ask you.
+If you don’t declare your unspent convictions, then not only are you acting illegally, but the insurance won’t cover you, and if you’re found out, it could further impact your future premiums.

 It’s worth noting that for some types of insurance, such as home insurance, you may be asked to declare unspent convictions of anyone living in the property.
 Work with a specialist broker to help you navigate the requirements and find the best insurance deals for you.